Interacting with a Child Who Has Autism Spectrum Disorder

 Interact through physical activity.
 Children with ASD tend to have short attention spans.
 This is especially true when it comes to communicating.
 Running around and playing outside may be a better way of sharing time together.
 It will also let them relax and feel calmer.

 Be affectionate and respectful.
 Children with ASD often need a hug, just like other children.
 Sometimes they need this much more than other children.
-But some children don't like to be touched.
+But some children don't like to be touched at all, even light contact can distress them.
 Respect their personal space.
 Never force physical affection on an unwilling child.

 Show your love and interest.
 Children with ASD may have trouble showing their feelings.
 But they still need to know that you love them.
 Go out of your way to express your interest, caring, and support.

 Believe.
 A child with autism is first and foremost a child.
-He or she is a growing person with unknown possibilities.
+Theyare a growing person with unknown possibilities.
 Believe in what the child can do.
 Don’t define the child by a diagnosis.

 Take care of yourself.
 It’s OK to take a break.
 Join parent support groups.
 Or ask understanding family and friends to care for your child so you can recharge.
 School psychologists and counselors can also provide resources to help you.